mirenradia/Research-Computing/01_Linux_Basics.md

 ```

 ---
-NOTE - Wildcard expansion
+**NOTE - Wildcard expansion**

 Here is a real "trap for young players".
 If you just typed `find *.txt` you would think that the command worked perfectly but it isn't doing what you think.
 When you use wildcards on the command line they are expanded **before** the command is run.
 So in this case it expands `*.txt` to match all files in the current directory, then finds each of them in turn.
 The correct version above will search for any file that matches the `"*.txt"` in this folder *and all sub-directories*.
 The quotes indicate that we do not want the wildcards expanded but passed to the command as is.
-However, there is a difference between single and double quotes with "" meaning we prefer for the wildcards not to be expanded and '' indicating that the must not be expanded at all.
+However, there is a difference between single and double quotes with `""` meaning we prefer for the wildcards not to be expanded and `''` indicating that they must not be expanded at all.
 The difference can be important.

-There is additional complexity for users on Mac or Windows where the behaviour can be a little different as they are not strictly Linux systems.
+There is additional complexity for users on macOS or Windows where the behaviour can be a little different as they are not strictly Linux systems.
 (On my mac the `-name` option protects what follows from being expanded so `find . -name *.txt` produces the correct behaviour even thought it shouldn't)

 ---